 ‘Alfred Hitchcock in East London’

-The feature-length documentary ‘Alfred Hitchcock in East London’ is now available as a limited edition DVD.
+The feature-length documentary ‘Alfred Hitchcock in East London’ is available on DVD.

 ‘Alfred Hitchcock in East London’ explores the legendary director’s mysterious early days and uncovers many lesser known facts about his formative years.
 Retracing Hitchcock’s footsteps around Leytonstone, Limehouse, Stratford and Hackney, the film reveals how his early London life profoundly influenced his later work.
 The documentary also examines Hitchcock’s associations with the long forgotten Walthamstow film industry and tells the previously untold story of his support for an East London cinema during the height of his Hollywood fame.

 The film identifies the key sites from the director’s youth which still exist today and features contributions from Roy Ward Baker (assistant director, ‘The Lady Vanishes’), Charles Barr (author of the seminal ‘English Hitchcock’), veteran actor Murray Melvin and numerous others.
 It paints a portrait of Hitchcock and his roots which is radically different to previous biographies and documentaries.

 “a fascinating insight” – Boris Johnson.

 “a rarely seen side of the master which is often conveniently ignored in favour of his later Hollywood success” – USA Today

 The DVD can be purchased from Amazon here or the Merchandise page here.
 Alternatively, send a cheque / postal order for £10 payable to ‘McGuffin’ to: The McGuffin Film Society, 458 Hoe Street, London E17 9AH.